 With a specific User Interface and type projection, LiveAgent sells itself as a fast-solving software.
 They also have a knowledge base —a.k.a.
 FAQ —, which you can build inside the platform, allowing users to get a more integrated service.

-Price starts at $12/month, but doesn’t include live chat and other interactive features.
-For a more complete service prices rise to $59/month.
+Price starts at $12/month but doesn’t include live chat and other interactive features.
+For a more complete service price rise to $59/month.

 Zendesk is awesome, but do you need it all?
-Other softwares start from the same base and change the game in their own way.
+Other software starts from the same base and change the game in their own way.

-As I said before, it is crucial to understand your needs and how much resources (time, people and money) you have available to spend invest on it.
+As I said before, it is crucial to understand your needs and how much resources (time, people and money) you have available to spend invest in it.

 Lastly, check Drag out to see if a Shared Inbox, in Gmail, in a Kanban format fits your needs.
 Maybe it does 🙂

 Starting now, we’re aiming to share what our plans are, how we’re doing and what lessons we’re learning along the way.

 - Just like this article, you’ll get real-time updates on what’s happening, what’s working and how it feels in a startup.

 - Quick videos explaining quick wins and how to grow your business